Spectral characterization of shadowing for linear operators on Hilbert spaces: Preliminaries

 Since $x\in l_1(X)$ and $y\in l_\infty(X)$ were arbitrary, this shows that $\mathcal B'=\mathcal S$ and the equivalence of~(ii) and~(iii) follows from Proposition~\ref{prop:surj} with $T=\mathcal B$ and~$X$ replaced with $l_1(X)$. \end{proof} 10pt

 The next proposition gives a sufficient condition for shadowing which is interesting in its own right.
 In the proof of Theorem~\ref{thm:specshad}, we will see that in Hilbert spaces this condition is not only sufficient, but also necessary for shadowing.
-10pt \begin{proposition} Let $X$ be a complex Banach space and $T\in GL(X)$.
-If there exists a bounded linear operator~$B\colon X\rightarrow X$ such that